noteax/hbase-local-docker/README.md

 ## Configuration

-Both master and region server requires -h hostname argument (or hostname: in docker-compose) to bind together through zookeeper.
+Both master and region server requires -h hostname advise (or hostname: in docker-compose) to bind together through zookeeper.
 See included docker-compose file.

 	$ docker-compose up